Helen Hess, Clinical Hypnotherapist, Certified Instructor

 At Hess Hypnosis Heals we turn on the inner light so you can clearly see the path where you are going.
 It clears out the fear, making light out of darkness.
 When you have light there is no darkness.
 So, we turn on the light to dispel darkness.

 In the song lyric “I can see clearly now, the rain has come,” the meaning is not that obstacles have disappeared; rather, that you can see what the obstacles are; and you can move around them, or over them, or through them.
-We turn on the light to prevent bumping into things in the dark.
+We turn on the light to see clearly what is to be done.

 I lead clients along the pathway towards health and healing as they make that choice for themselves.